MarcusGrass/MarcusGrass.github.io/pages/projects/Pgwm03.md

 Almost immediately I realize why `libc` is so well-used.
 After a couple of hours of debugging a segfault, and it turning out to be incompatible field ordering depending on architecture one tends to see the light.
-Nevermind the third time that happens.
+Never mind the third time that happens.
 I'm unsure of the best way to handle this, perhaps by doing some libgen straight from the kernel source, but we'll see.

 ### Start, what's this on my stack?

-I wanted to be able to get arguments and preferably the environment variables into `tiny-std`.
+I wanted to be able to get arguments and preferably environment variables into `tiny-std`.
 [Fasterthanli.me](https://fasterthanli.me/series/making-our-own-executable-packer/part-12) helped with the args, but for the rest I had to go to the [musl source](https://git.musl-libc.org/cgit/musl).
 When an application starts on Linux, the first 8 bytes of the stack contains `argc`, the number of input arguments.